simith/builder_session_reinvent2019_fr/docs/03_FIRMWARE_AND_PARTITION_BUILD.md

 ## Setup the ESP32 MCU with the LED's

 The RGB LED's need to be attached to the ESP32 MCU GPIO so that you can see the factory firmware behaviour of RED LED Flashing before you flash the firmware in the next step.
+The Pin marked in RED color on the ESP32 will be connected to the **R** on the RGB LED, Green to **G** and White color to **GND**.
+GND stands for Ground.
+Please note there is a PIN nameed CMD, which looks very similar to GND, so please be careful when connecting the PINS to the RGB LED's and make sure you have it correctly wired up.

 ![ESP32 MCU Back](ws_esp32_back.png?raw=true)